 With the growing popularity of Android as an operating system it is no wonder the popularity of TV boxes running the open source OS.
 As I mentioned above, Android let's you access the Google Play app market and download a plethora of free and paid apps to satisfy

-What Are The 10 Best Kodi TV Boxes?
+So What Are The Best Android TV Streaming Boxes for KODI?

 These devices are the most affordable, reliable and proven Android boxes that can run Kodi flawlessly.

-1. Nvidia Shield TV 4K – The Best Android TV Box For Kodi
+1. Nvidia Shield TV 4K – The Best Streamin TV Box For Kodi

 The new version is not that different from the old on – it still features the same hardware configuration and capabilities as the old one with a few twists.
 It still the same old Tegra X1 all-in-one chip which despite its respectable age still performs admirably.